-Jurisdiction Treatment of minority investments Philippines Reportable where each parent will have the right to direct and govern the policies in connection therewith with the intention to share the profits, risks and losses (joint control is the key factor).
-Singapore Reportable if the investment confers sole or joint control (ie, decisive influence) over a target's strategic decisions.
-Vietnam Reportable if the buyer is at a level that, as provided for by law or by the target's by-laws, is sufficient to dominate the financial policies and operations of the target company for the purpose of obtaining economic benefits from the business operations of the target company.
-Australia Reportable if control is conferred; even if control is not conferred, a minority investment can contravene section 50 of Australia's Competition Act, and the ACCC will determine through consideration of intra-company relationships, directors' duties and other factors including the actual ownership share of the minority interest, the existence of any arrangements that may enhance the influence of the minority interest, the size, concentration, dispersion of the rights of the remaining shareholders, and the board representation and voting rights of the minority interests.
+Jurisdiction Treatment of minority investments Vietnam Reportable if the buyer has more than 36 per cent of the charter capital (this includes voting and non-voting shares) of the target or ownership at a level sufficient to make decisions on important matters of financial policies, appointments or dismissal of management and operations of the target, or has the right to make such decisions under a pre-acquisition contractual arrangement between the parties.
+15 Australia Reportable if control is conferred, and even if control is not conferred, a minority investment can contravene section 50 of Australia's Competition Act, and the ACCC will determine through consideration of intra-company relationships, directors' duties and other factors including the actual ownership share of the minority interest, the existence of any arrangements that may enhance the influence of the minority interest, the size, concentration, dispersion of the rights of the remaining shareholders and the board representation and voting rights of the minority interests.
 New Zealand Reportable if control is conferred, although the Commerce Commission generally considers that there is no change of control below a 20 per cent shareholding.

-ACCC Merger Guidelines, November 2008, p59.
+ACCC Merger Guidelines, November 2008, p 59.